On visualization of the linearity problem for mapping class groups of surfaces: Introduction

 The purpose of this paper is to derive two types of conditions each of which is {\em equivalent} to the linearity of $\mcg$, and that of $\M_g$, respectively.
-For the former case, we show, for $g \geq 2$, that the $K$-linearity of $\mcg$ is equivalent to the existence of a faithful $K$-linear representation of $\fg$ which represents a {\em global fixed point} of the action of $\M_g$ on the corresponding deformation space (Theorem \ref{linearity_once-punctured_case}).
-We also combine this condition with the recent results by Franks--Handel \cite{franks-handel} and Korkmaz \cite{korkmaz2} to observe that such a global fixed point does not exist for low degrees with $K=\C$ (Remark \ref{low_degrees}).
-For the latter case, we obtain a linearity condition for $\M_g$ with $g \geq 3$, in terms of the vector space generated by the isotopy classes of essential simple closed curves on $\Sigma_g$ (Corollary \ref{linearity_closed_case}).
-The argument for the latter case also obtains a linearity condition {\em up to center} for the case of a connected orientable compact surface of genus $g \geq 1$ with boundary (Theorem \ref{linearity_up_to_center}).
+For the former case, in Section \ref{once-punctured}, we show that the $K$-linearity of $\mcg$ for $g \geq 2$ is equivalent to the existence of a faithful $K$-linear representation of $\fg$ which represents a {\em global fixed point} of the action of $\M_g$ on the corresponding deformation space (Theorem \ref{ThmA}).
+We also combine this condition with the recent result by Korkmaz \cite{korkmaz2} to observe that such a global fixed point does not exist in low dimensions with $K=\C$ (Remark \ref{low_degrees}).
+For the latter case, in Section \ref{closed}, we obtain a linearity condition for $\M_g$ with $g \geq 3$ in terms of the vector space generated by the isotopy classes of essential simple closed curves on $\Sigma_g$ (Corollary \ref{linearity_closed_case}).
+In the course of its proof, we also obtain a linearity condition {\em up to center} for the case of a compact connected orientable surface of genus $g \geq 1$ possibly with boundary (Theorem \ref{linearity_up_to_center}).

-In the following, we first prepare useful generalities on the linearity of group in Section \ref{generalities} which does not depend on any mapping class group material.
-We then apply these generalities in Section \ref{once-punctured}, and Section \ref{closed}, respectively, to the case of $\mcg$, and to the case of the mapping class group of connected compact orientable surface possibly with boundary.
-While we need in Section \ref{once-punctured} the whole results of Section \ref{generalities}, we need in Section \ref{closed} only the results of Section \ref{adjoint_homomorphism}.

-\textbf{Acknowledgements.} The author is grateful to Makoto Sakuma for valuable discussions and a comment related to Remark \ref{dynamics_results}.
-He is grateful to Masatoshi Sato for an enlightening conversation which was helpful in arranging the organization of this paper.
+In our arguments to derive the linearity conditions, we need criteria for the faithfulness of a representation.
+These are given by Lemmas \ref{Lemma1} and \ref{injectivity_up_to_center}, respectively.
+We remark that these two criteria are based on a common observation: a homomorphism of groups is injective if it is injective on {\em a subset with trivial centralizer} which is invariant under conjugation.

+\bold{Conventions.} In this paper, we adopt the following two conventions.
+The multiplication of two loops is read from left to right.
+Therefore, the multiplication $\gamma_1 \gamma_2$ of two loops $\gamma_1$ and $\gamma_2$ is the loop which first traverses $\gamma_1$ and then $\gamma_2$.
+The composition of two mappings is read from right to left.
+Hence for the multiplication $fh$ of two elements of the mapping class group, the class $h$ is applied first, and then $f$ is applied.
+These conventions affect especially the description of the homomorphism $i$ in \eqref{Birman_exact}.

+\bold{Notation.} For a field $K$, $\End{n,K}$ denotes the $K$-vector space consisting of all the square matrices of degree $n$ over $K$.
+The group of the invertible matrices in $\End{n,K}$ is denoted by $\GL{n,K}$.
+For a $K$-vector space $V$, $\GL{V}$ denotes the group of the $K$-linear isomorphisms of $V$.
+For a group $G$, $\Aut{G}$ denotes the group of the automorphisms of $G$.